X (Twitter) Marketing for Ecommerce: Complete Guide 2026

 - Ignoring customer mentions: Every unanswered mention is a lost customer.
 Set up alerts and respond within 30 minutes during business hours.

-- Not using visual content: Posts with images get 150% more engagement on X. Always include high-quality product photography or lifestyle images.
+- Not using visual content: Posts with images consistently outperform text-only posts on X. Always include high-quality product photography or lifestyle images.

 - Cross-posting from Instagram: X has a different culture and format than Instagram.
 Content that works on Instagram often falls flat on X. Create X-native content.